apache/gravitino/docs/trino-connector/catalog-hive.md

 title: "Gravtino connnector - Hive catalog"
 slug: /trino-connector/catalogs/hive
 keyword: gravition connector trino
-license: Copyright 2023 Datastrato Pvt.
-This software is licensed under the Apache License version 2.
+license: "Copyright 2023 Datastrato Pvt Ltd. This software is licensed under the Apache License version 2."
 ---

 The Hive catalog allows Trino querying data stored in an Apache Hive data warehouse.

+## Create table

+Currently, only basic Hive table creation statements are supported, including fields, null allowance, and comments.
+Advanced features like partitioning, sorting, and distribution are not supported.

+`CREATE TABLE AS SELECT` is not supported.

+## Alter table
+Support for the following alter table operations:
+- Rename table
+- Add a column
+- Drop a column
+- Change a column type
+- Change column comment
+- Set a table property

+## Select

+Most `SELECT` statements are supported, the queries can be executed successfully.
+Some query optimizations such as pushdown and pruning functionalities are not yet supported.

-## Table Properties
+## Table properties

 In the Hive catalog, additional properties can be set for tables and schemas using the "WITH" keyword in the "CREATE TABLE/SCHEMA" statement.

 ```sql
 CREATE TABLE "metalake.catalog".dbname.tabname
 (